SeriousGuy888/HATApedia/content/articles/wTobytopia.md

 # Territorial Disputes

 ## New Mangrovia
-An area of mangrove trees planted by [[Holden]] in what used to be the savanna.
+An area of mangrove trees planted by [[wHolden]] in what used to be the savanna.
 This area was at some point claimed by Remy, but this claim was disputed by Toby and Holden since Holden, a Tobytopian, planted the trees.